INTERVIEW-Germany's Kramp-Karrenbauer steps up CDU succession planning

 Germany's Annegret Kramp-Karrenbauer will meet contenders to replace her as Christian Democrat (CDU) leader next week, she told Reuters on Wednesday, forging ahead with the succession process after senior party figures pressed for a swift decision.

-Kramp-Karrenbauer gave up her ambitions of succeeding Chancellor Angela Merkel, her mentor, on Monday - a move that raised questions over the future of the conservatives' coalition with the center-left Social Democrats (SPD).
-The CDU must now embark on finding a new leader and chancellor candidate for the next federal election, due by October 2021, to avoid leaving the world's number four economy and the European Union's leading power in a state of political limbo.
+Kramp-Karrenbauer gave up her ambitions of succeeding Chancellor Angela Merkel, her mentor, on Monday - a move that raised questions over the future of the conservatives' coalition with the centre-left Social Democrats (SPD).
+The CDU must now embark on finding a new leader and chancellor candidate for the next federal election, due by October 2021, to avoid leaving the world's fourth biggest economy and the European Union's leading power in a state of political limbo.

-On Monday, Kramp-Karrenbauer said she would organize a process to fill both the party chief and chancellor candidate roles in the summer.
-But senior CDU party members, fearing a vacuum, have since pressed her to accelerate that timetable.
-"We will start the personnel selection process next week.
-I have invited those whose names are currently circulating for one-on-one interviews," Kramp-Karrenbauer said in a television interview.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)